Office of Access and Opportunity

 The Office of Legislative Affairs focuses on moving the Governor’s legislative agenda forward by sustaining relationships with state, federal, and local elected officials as well as advocacy groups.
 This office ensures that the Governor and staff are fully informed about all legislative matters, and acts as a liaison between the Executive and Legislative branches of government.

-Interns in Legislative Affairs can expect to witness the detailed process of legislation, entailing how an idea can become a law that is passed and affective on every citizen of the Commonwealth.
+Interns in Legislative Affairs can expect to witness the detailed process of legislation.

 Operations and Administration

-The Governor’s Operations Office handles all public events, press conferences, meetings, and appearances for the Governor, Lieutenant Governor and First Lady.
-Once an event has been confirmed on the Governor, Lieutenant Governor or First Lady’s calendar, the Operations team coordinates all necessary logistics with event organizers and communicates the logistical needs to the communications team and any relevant agency.
-Operations team members also accompany the Governor, Lieutenant Governor and First Lady to all events.
+The Governor’s Operations Office handles all public events, press conferences, meetings, and appearances for the Governor and Lieutenant Governor.
+Once an event has been confirmed on the Governor or Lieutenant Governor’s calendar, the Operations team coordinates all necessary logistics with event organizers and communicates the logistical needs to the communications team and relevant agencies.
+Operations team members also accompany the Governor and Lieutenant Governor to events.

-The Governor’s Scheduling Office handles all event and meeting requests for the Governor’s time, effectively managing his calendar.
-They file invitations to the Governor, Lieutenant Governor and First Lady, track them through the acceptance and rejection process and communicate decisions to event organizers.
-The scheduling office is also responsible for coordinating between the communications office, operations department and event organizers for confirmed events.
+The Governor’s Scheduling Office handles all event and meeting requests for the Governor’s time, effectively managing her calendar.
+They file invitations to the Governor and Lieutenant Governor and track them through the acceptance and rejection process including communicating decisions to event organizers.
+The scheduling office is also responsible for coordinating between the communications office, operations department, and event organizers for confirmed events.